Bett Farrell Williams

-Outside of her professional responsibilities, Bett is chair of the governance committee for the Association of Junior Leagues International, Inc. and has previously been the governance chair for the Board of Directors for the Girl Scouts of South Carolina – Mountains to Midlands.
-She is a graduate of Leadership Columbia and has served as the president of the Junior League of Columbia, where she is a sustaining member.
+Outside of her professional responsibilities, Bett is president-elect for the Association of Junior Leagues International, Inc. and has served as president of the Junior League of Columbia, Inc., where she is a sustaining member.
+She has been a chair of the Governance Committee for the Board of Directors for the Girl Scouts of South Carolina – Mountains to Midlands and is a graduate of Leadership Columbia.

 Bett is a graduate of Wake Forest University with majors in English and politics.

 I create designs in hopes that others are inspired to do great things in life.

 Todd enjoys transforming ideas into exciting and intriguing designs.
 His experience in design and communication will help grow and strengthen the mission and vision of Children’s Trust.